 Pseudocereals like quinoa, chia, and amaranth have surged in popularity because their seeds are nutritious, offering a favorable balance of amino acids, health-promoting fatty acids like omega-3, dietary fiber, minerals, or a combination of these.
 Pseudocereals also earn bonus points for being gluten-free, a food preference on the increase.
 Quinoa production has jumped since 2008 in the core Andean producing countries of Bolivia, Ecuador, and Peru (Figure 1).
 Quinoa exports from the region have also risen, fueled by demand in Europe and North America where the grain has acquired haute cuisine status as a super “food” possessing life-extending, health-promising virtues.
 Comparisons to meat have been made.
 As such, there’s concern that the boom in quinoa’s popularity is exhausting domestic supply in the exporting countries.

-To answer this question, Agrosphere Journal’s dedicated Acme Scientific Research Collaborative® staff has canvassed the global literature to produce a survey of the pseudocereals: history, botany, and nutritional value in the human diet.
+To answer this question, Agrosphere Journal’s dedicated Acme Scientific Research Collaborative® staff canvassed the global literature to produce a survey of the pseudocereals: history, botany, and nutritional value in the human diet.
 Our first installment examines quinoa and allies, available here.
 Aspects of grain protein quality are emphasized since this seems to be the focal point of quinoa’s nutritional aura.
 Warning: this 13-page report is an advanced treatment of nutrition and food chemistry with citations from professional journals that may not be accessible to all readers of this blog.
 The report delves into amino acids, amino acid profiles, scoring patterns, PDCAAS, fatty acids, fiber, vitamins, and minerals.
 As a long-form piece, it’s not well suited for the blogger platform.
-Therefore, it has been placed on another server where it can be accessed via the above link rather than reproduced here.
+Therefore, it has been placed in a separate folder on our server where it can be accessed via the above link rather than reproduced here.
 If you’re looking for a science-informed assessment of the mob of nutritional claims about the pseudocereals, this piece is an excellent starting point.